 You can encrypt connections from the recording server to clients and servers that stream data from the recording server.
-For more information, see Secure communication (explained) on page 9.
+For more information, see Encryption to clients and servers that retrieve data from the recording server (explained) on page 13.

-Requirements:
+Prerequisites:

-- A server authentication certificate is trusted on all computers running services that retrieve data streams from the recording server - XProtect Smart Client and all services that retrieve data streams from the recording server must be upgraded to version 2019 R1 or later - Some third-party solutions created using MIP SDK versions earlier than 2019 R1 may need to be updated
+• The server authentication certificate to be used is trusted on all computers running services that retrieve data streams from the recording server

+- XProtect Smart Client and all services that retrieve data streams from the recording server must be version 2019 R1 or later - Some third-party solutions created using MIP SDK versions earlier than 2019 R1 may need to be updated